Spot Instance Pricing in Amazon EMR

-There are two components in Amazon Elastic MapReduce (Amazon EMR) billing, the cost for the EC2 instances launched by the cluster and the charge Amazon EMR adds for managing the cluster.
+There are two components in Amazon EMR billing, the cost for the EC2 instances launched by the cluster and the charge Amazon EMR adds for managing the cluster.
 When you use Spot Instances, the Spot Price may change due to fluctuations in supply and demand, but the Amazon EMR rate remains fixed.

 When you purchase Spot Instances, you can set the bid price only when you launch the instance group.
 It can’t be changed later.
 This is something to consider when setting the bid price for an instance group in a long-running cluster.